OpenDataDSL/documentation/docs/topics/subscribing/subscribe_curve.md

 * Select **Subscriptions**
 * Find the subscription you want to add the target to.
 * Click the + button next to targets
-* Select PublishTarget
+* Select CurveTarget
-* Fill out the to field appropriately
+* Fill out the curve field appropriately
 * Click the save button